Admission for the January 2025 academic session is ongoing Apply Now!

 • Explain the concepts, characteristics, and theories of entrepreneurship, intrapreneurship, opportunity seeking, new value creation, and risk-taking.

-• Analyze the importance of micro and small businesses in wealth creation, employment, and financial independence.
+• Analyse the importance of micro and small businesses in wealth creation, employment, and financial independence.

 • Engage in entrepreneurial thinking.